Back on the Ranch – Mr Chorizo’s humble origins in the Sonoran Wasteland

 Mr Chorizo AKA Mr Daniel.

 P.S.
 Want more stories from my life?
 I’ve got quite a series at this point.
-This one was the superhero prequel, I guess you can start with my move to Spain at Days and nights of love, wine and cholesterol.
+This one was the superhero prequel, so if you want more, I guess you can start with my move to Spain at Days and nights of love, wine and cholesterol.